A long-term program for at-risk single moms and their kids:

 “Children from single parent homes who saw their mother abusing drugs can develop substance use disorders or poor mental and emotional health, according to a SAMHSA study.
 Single mothers with addiction can also create codependent relationships with children who can feel responsible for caretaking a neglectful parent with a substance use disorder.”

-Once a woman has gained stability and settled into the safety of Freedom House, they are paired with a certified counselor who will address their specific needs.
+Once a woman has gained stability and settled into the safety of Freedom House, she is paired with a certified counselor who will address her specific needs.
 Counselors are specially trained to address addictions and trauma.
-Weekly counseling meetings, case management and weekly evaluations keep women well supported and moving forward toward their goals of self-sufficiency.
+Weekly counseling meetings, case management and weekly evaluations keep women well supported and moving forward toward her goals of self-sufficiency.

 Taking steps to begin life again is hard work.
 Every day responsibilities and basic life skills have been forgotten or never learned: cooking, cleaning, paying bills, managing a schedule, healthy lifestyle, nutrition, relationships, emotional and spiritual balance, and more.
-Based on the individual needs, full-time staff and mentors teach moms all they need to manage their new lives, ultimately leading them to self-sufficiency.
+Based on individual needs, full-time staff and mentors teach mom all she needs to manage her new life, ultimately leading to self-sufficiency.

-Parenting is unknown for all of us, and especially so for single moms trying to rebuild their lives.
-Parenting classes help moms regain their role of motherhood and equip them to train their children.
-In addition to classes, moms are given parenting plans and practical support to implement all they have learned with hands-on assistance in the moments they need it most.
-This support keeps them moving forward and ensures that kids receive all they need.
+Parenting is unknown for all of us, and especially so for a single mom trying to rebuild her lives.
+Parenting classes help mom regain her role of motherhood and equip her to train and provide for her children.
+In addition to classes, mom is given parenting plans and practical support to implement all she has learned with hands-on assistance in the moments she needs it most.
+This support keeps her moving forward and ensures that kids receive all they need.

-Moms are connected with a mentor who invests in their lives on a daily basis.
+Moms are connected with a mentor who invests in her life on a daily basis.
 Each of us needs a friend with more experience to help us grow, provide accountability and encouragement.
 These relationships become life-long friendships.

 Many moms have been living in "survival mode" and have not held a steady job, making employment a challenge.
-Finding a job, maintaining a job and providing stability to provide for their children can seem impossible.
-Mothers will learn how to apply and search for jobs, how to create a resume, interview and prepare to present themselves to prospective employers and learn the importance of being reliable, honest and hard working.
+Finding a job, maintaining a job and providing stability to provide for her children can seem impossible.
+Mothers learn how to apply and search for jobs, how to create a resume, interview and prepare to present herself to prospective employers and learn the importance of being reliable, honest and hard working.

-Women are taught to open and maintain a bank account, create a budget, clear up past debts, pay monthly bills and save for their future.
-On-going evaluation of their progress keeps moms on track to be on their own and grow in responsibility.
+Women are taught to open and maintain a bank account, create a budget, clear up past debts, pay monthly bills and save for her future.
+Women learn to make wise financial choices to stay within her budget and save for her future On-going evaluation of her progress keeps mom on track to be on her own and grow in responsibility.

 Desire and willingness to change your life